Lhokseumawe: Public transport

-One of the unique features of Lhokseumawe city are the motorized rickshaws known as Becak Motor or Becak Mesin.
+One of the unique features of Lhokseumawe city is the motorized rickshaws known as Becak Motor or Becak Mesin.
 The becaks are found almost everywhere.
-The fare to ride a becak is relatively cheap and is usually negotiated beforehand before you go.
+The fare to ride a becak is relatively cheap and is usually negotiated beforehand.

-There are also more public transport like minibuses, known as Labi Labi or Angkutan Kota (Angkot).
-The Labi Labi can be found easily in medium-to-high congested roads, and The fare to ride Labi Labi is very cheap.
+There is also more public transport like minibuses, known as Labi Labi or Angkutan Kota (Angkot).
+The Labi Labi can be found easily on medium to highly congested roads, and the fare to ride a Labi Labi is very cheap.

 Media

 Radio

 The city of Lhokseumawe has several radio stations:

-TV channel
+TV channels

-Lhoksumawe City also has 18 Media TV channel (17 National dan 1 local):
+Lhoksumawe City has 18 TV channels (17 national and 1 local):